Ticker

 7. Say "I don’t know"

-Pretending to know everything is the easiest way to lose someone's trust.
+Pretending that you know everything is the best way to destroy someone's trust.
 People respect you more if you step up and say, "I don't know but I will find out."

 Benefits: